dirigible-io/dirigible-io.github.io/_posts/apps/2016-07-12-app_core_api.md

 icon: gear
 category: apps
 tag: core
-brief: Enterprise JavaScript API definition
+brief: Enterprise JavaScript is a set of API modules that aims at standardization of the usage of the common capabilities in the cloud based business applications
 git: https://github.com/dirigiblelabs/core_api
 info: apps/2016/07/12/app_core_api.html
 ---